dotnet/dotnet-docker/samples/aspnetapp/README.md

 .NET 8 images include a non-root user, `app`.
 You can use the `USER` instruction to set this user and then your images will be non-root.

-The following Dockerfiles demonstrate this use case:
+The following Dockerfiles demonstrate the non-root use case:

 - [Dockerfile.alpine-non-root](Dockerfile.alpine-non-root)
 - [Dockerfile.windowsservercore-containeruser](Dockerfile.windowsservercore-containeruser)

+Note: The Windows example uses the existing `ContainerUser` user, so also works with prior .NET versions.

 ## Build an image for Alpine, Debian or Ubuntu